Engineering has always been a fairly "technological" space.

 Not just because they are ineffective, but because unless you are a maritime or injury attorney, there simply just isn't enough billboard real estate to go around.

-The marketing game has shifted, and if you want to grow in 2019, your thoughts on how to market your brand and business are going to have to shift as well.
+The marketing game has shifted, and if you want to grow your business, your thoughts on how to market your brand and business are going to have to shift as well.

 And, of course, it is impossible to lean up your operations without paying loads of attention to your process.

-While there are many advanced technologies in the manufacturing world, the most intuitive engineers would be wise to pay attention to multi-purpose technologies such as machine-learning algorithms that happen to be capable of automating processes like feedback, quoting as well as design for manufacturability.
+While there are many advanced technologies in the manufacturing world, the most intuitive engineers would be wise to pay attention to multipurpose technologies such as machine-learning algorithms that happen to be capable of automating processes like feedback, quoting as well as design for manufacturability.
+As technology continues to get "smarter", engineers continue to find ways of in automating their equipment (or machine retrofitting) and dive into the age of digital transformation.

-Of course, whenever you hear the words “modern” or “technology” we often think about robots.
+Of course, whenever you hear the words “modern”, “technology” or "industry 4.0" we often think about robots.

-And while it may just seem like a cool concept, many companies are making huge strides in the oilfield and engineering world by designing and utilizing robots to complete jobs within dangerous environments or extreme conditions.
+And while it may just seem like a cool concept, many companies are making huge strides in the oilfield and engineering world by designing and utilizing robots (fancy word for automated machine) to complete jobs within dangerous environments or extreme conditions.

 Not only is utilizing robots for these types of jobs much safer than sending humans in, but they are way more efficient.